ChrisLindland/racecar-website/docs/maps/cartographer/cartographer_ref.md

 ```
 # Making Maps
 ## Running off of live data

-*Running live is nice is that all happens all at once, but it can be laggy, and it can become messy if you wish to restart the process.*
+<font color="A0A0A0">*Running live is nice is that all happens all at once, but it can be laggy, and it can become messy if you wish to restart the process.*</font>

 1. If you haven't already, make a folder to store maps.
 We recommend making it in the home directory `mkdir ~/mapfiles`.
 2. Run `teleop`.
 4. In another car's terminal, run `source ~/cartographer_ws/devel_isolated/setup.bash`, then `roslaunch cartographer_ros racecar_2d.launch` to start making the map.<br>